sjramblings/update-aws-ip-ranges/README.md

     cd update-aws-ip-ranges
     ```

-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command-line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:

     ```shell
     sam deploy --guided